Leadership and Visioning

 Where there is no vision, the people perish. — Proverbs 29:18

-Visions are the first step in a goal-setting or planning process.
-While mission statements guide the organization in its day-to-day operations, visions provide a sense of direction for the long term—the means to the future.
+Visioning for leadership may be defined as the process of forming a mental image in order to set goals, make plans, and solve problems that guide the organization into the future.
+Thus, it is the first step in goal setting.
+While mission statements guide the organization in its day-to-day operations, visions provide a sense of direction for the long term — the means to the future.

 Warren Bennis and Burt Nanus (2007) wrote:

 “Leaders articulate and define what has previously remained implicit or unsaid; then they invent images, metaphors, and models that provide a focus for new attention.
 By so doing, they consolidate or challenge prevailing wisdom.
 In short, an essential factor in leadership is the capacity to influence and organize meaning for the members of the organization.”

 “Managers are people who do things right and leaders are people who do the right thing.
 The difference may be summarized as activities of vision and judgment—effectiveness verses activities of mastering routine—efficiency.”